jmbucknall/EZDSL/ezdsl.md

 knowing about this typical node structure: I wanted to insert, append, push, examine, delete, erase or pop data objects without having to be continually reminded of the underlying algorithm.
-Also, I didn't want to have to descend my data objects from a TNode object - I would be forced to always use TNode descendants and couldn't use PStrings or something along those lines.
+Also, I didn't want to have to descend my data objects from a `TNode` object - I would be forced to always use `TNode` descendants and couldn't use `PString`s or something along those lines.
 Also, by divorcing myself from knowing about (worrying about) the node structure, I was able to make numerous economies in data storage and speed.